 In western medical practice, medications are the go-to choice for treatment of most conditions.
-Over the counter, non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil or Motrin) or naproxen (Aleve) can help reduce the inflammation to decrease the pain.
-If the pain is severe or persistent enough that you see your medical provider, they may prescribe a steroid to reduce inflammation and help promote tissue growth and repair.
+Over-the-counter, non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil or Motrin) or naproxen (Aleve) can help reduce the inflammation to decrease the pain.
+If the pain is severe or persistent enough, see your medical provider.
+They may prescribe a steroid to reduce inflammation and help promote tissue growth and repair.

 As with most injuries, one of the best first treatments is R.I.C.E.
 RICE is an acronym that makes the self-treatment easy to remember:

-Rest: stop using the body part or doing things that aggravate the injury.
-For plantar fasciitis, that means no running, jumping, or wearing of high heels until the pain subsides completely.
-When the pain is gone and you resume normal activity, you should pay close attention and avoid things that caused the issue to begin with.
+Rest: Stop using the body part or doing things that aggravate the injury.
+For plantar fasciitis, that means no running, jumping, or wearing high heels until the pain subsides completely.
+When the pain is gone and you resume normal activity, pay close attention and avoid things that initially caused the issue.

-Therapies such as physical therapy, stretching, and massage can make a significant difference in reducing pain and inflammation and repairing the area.
+Therapies such as physical therapy, stretching, and massage can significantly reduce pain and inflammation and repair the area.
 Physical therapists offer a wide range of stretches and exercises that can help repair and strengthen the area.
-Stretching is important before high-impact exercise to help prevent injury as well as reduce pain and recover.
-Massage can be as simple as using your foot to roll a tennis ball around or as involved as a professional massage — either feels great!
+Stretching is important before high-impact exercise to help prevent injury as well as to reduce pain and recover.
+Massage can simply be rolling a tennis ball with your foot or a professional massage — either feels great!

 Visiting Your Doctor

 Of course, with any injury or persistent pain, it is advised for you to visit your primary care physician (PCP).
-While there is little diagnostic testing they will do for plantar fasciitis, and they may simply recommend the self-care treatments we have listed here, they can also rule out other possible diagnosis or problems and recommend treatments based on reoccurrence or severity.
-Depending on how bad the symptoms are, your PCP may refer you to a podiatrist, or sports medicine specialist.
+While there is little diagnostic testing for plantar fasciitis, they may recommend the self-care treatments we have listed here.
+They can also rule out other possible diagnoses or problems and recommend treatments based on reoccurrence or severity.
+Depending on how bad the symptoms are, your PCP may refer you to a podiatrist or sports medicine specialist.